 Energy Rebate Scheme bills rebate

-If you pay your Council Tax by direct debit and live in a band A-D property, you will automatically receive a £150 council tax rebate in May.
+If you pay your Council Tax by direct debit and live in a band A-D property, you should have automatically received a £150 council tax rebate in May 2022.

 For more information visit: